quxiaofeng/dkhrs.ml/cnn-for-dummies.md

 forward.
 Now we focus on the back propagation.
 Only max pooling is discussed and we can resort to the indicator matrix again.
 3 All we need to encode in this indicator matrix is: for every element in y, where does it come from in x l ?

+We need a triplet (i l ,j l ,d l ) to pinpoint one element in the input x l , and another triplet (i l+1 ,j l+1 ,d l+1 ) to locate one element in y.
+The pooling output y i l+1 ,j l+1 ,d l+1 comes from x l i l ,j l ,d l , if and only if the following conditions are met:
+• They are in the same slice;
+• The (i l ,j l )-th spatial entry belongs to the (i l+1 ,j l+1 )-th subregion;
+• The (i l ,j l )-th spatial entry is the largest one in that subregion.
+Translating these conditions into equations, we get d l+1 = d l , (49)
+?
+i l
+H
+?
+= i l+1 ,
+?
+j l
+W
+?
+= j l+1 , (50)
+x l
+i l ,j l ,d l
+≥ y i+i l+1 ×H,j+j l+1 ×W,d l ,∀0 ≤ i < H,0 ≤ j < W , (51)
+where b·c is the floor function.
+Given a (i l+1 ,j l+1 ,d l+1 ) triplet, there is only one (i l ,j l ,d l ) triplet that sat- isfies all these conditions.
+Thus, we define an indicator matrix S(x l ) ∈ R (H l+1 W l+1 D l+1 )×(H l W l D l )
+.
+(52)
+One triplet of indexes (i l+1 ,j l+1 ,d l+1 ) specifies a row in S, while (i l ,j l ,d l ) specifies a column.
+These two triplets together pinpoint one element in S(x l ).
+We set that element to 1 if the equations 49 to 51 are simultaneously satisfied, and 0 otherwise.

+With the help of this indicator matrix, we have vec(y) = S(x l )vec(x l ).
+(53)
+Then, it is obvious that
+∂ vec(y)
+∂(vec(x l ) T )
+= S(x l ),
+∂z
+∂(vec(x l ) T )
+=
+∂z
+∂(vec(y) T ) S(x
+l ),
+(54)
+and consequently
+∂z
+∂ vec(x l )
+= S(x l ) T
+∂z
+∂ vec(y)
+.
+(55)
+S(x l ) is very sparse.
+It has exactly one nonzero entry in every row, and at most one nonzero entry in every column.
+Thus, we do not need to use the entire matrix in the computation.
+Instead, we just need to record the locations of those nonzero entries—there are only H l+1 W l+1 D l+1 such entries in S(x l ).

+## 6 The reverse operators ##

+As illustrated by Equation 35, the convolution operation is a linear operator, which means that we can to some extent reverse the operation, i.e., to deconvo- lute.
+We will not dig into the deconvolution operator in detail, but only provide a succinct mathematical result.
+Let us remember that the convolution operator is associated with an indicator matrix H, and replicate Equation 35 here for easier reference: vec(φ(x l )) = H vec(x l ).
+(56)
+Then, in order to deconvolute φ(x l ), the deconvolution result is H T vec(φ(x l )), (57) which is then reshaped into the same size as x l .
+Since convolution is usually associated with padding at the image border or a downsampling effect if the stride is bigger than 1, deconvolution can be used as a mathematically sound tool to unpadding or upsampling, which is becoming more and more useful in pixel-wise labeling (e.g., in semantic segmentation).
+The pooling operation can also be reversed to some extent.
+The average pooling operation is linear, and can be unpooled similarly by multiplying the transpose of the indicator matrix in the average pooling process (cf. Equa- tion 57).
+The max pooling operation is not linear, because in Equation 53, the indicator matrix S(x l ) depends on the input x l .
+However, by recording which positions hold the “max” elements in the max pooling operation as an auxiliary variable, max pooling can also be reasonably unpooled.

+## 7 The ReLU layer ##

+A ReLU layer does not change the size of the input, that is, x l and y share the same size.
+In fact, the Rectified Linear Unit (hence the name ReLU) can be regarded as a truncation performed individually for every element in the input: y i,j,d = max{0,x l i,j,d }, (58) with 0 ≤ i < H l = H l+1 , 0 ≤ j < W l = W l+1 , and 0 ≤ d < D l = D l+1 .
+There is no parameter inside a ReLU layer, hence no need for parameter learning.
+Based on Equation 58, it is obvious that dy i,j,d dx l i,j,d
+= 1
+? x l
+i,j,d > 0
+?
+, (59)
+where 1[x] is the indicator function, being 1 if x is true, and 0 otherwise.

+Hence, we have
+?
+∂z
+∂x l
+?
+i,j,d
+=
+
+
+
+
+
+?
+∂z
+∂y
+?
+i,j,d
+if x l i,j,d > 0
+0 otherwise
+.
+(60)
+Note that y is an alias for x l+1 .
+Strictly speaking, the function max(0,x) is not differentiable at x = 0, hence Equation 59 is a little bit problematic in theory.
+In practice, it is not an issue and are safe to use, though.

+## 8 Conclusions ##

+We hope this introductory note on CNN is clear, self-contained, and easy to understand to our readers.
+Once a reader is confident in his/her understanding of CNN at the mathe- matical level, in the next step (aka, future work) it is very helpful to get some hands on CNN experience.
+For example, one can validate what has been talked about in this note using [the MatConvNet software package](http://arxiv.org/abs/1412.4564).